 A crucial feature of this equilibrium is that inspections are predictable from the perspective of the agent.
-With non-random inspections, each inspection is a signal to the agent of the principal's continued oversight.
-Demonstrated vigilance shapes the agent's perception that he will eventually be detected if he was to deviate.
+With nonrandom inspections, each inspection is a signal to the agent of the principal's continued oversight.
+Demonstrated vigilance shapes the agent's perception that he will eventually be detected if he were to deviate.
 While random inspections may be supported in a relational contract, such arrangements require strong deterrents for the principal to ensure her adherence to the equilibrium strategy.
-This requirement ultimately renders randomization non-beneficial for the principal (Lemma 2).
+This requirement ultimately renders randomization nonbeneficial for the principal (Lemma 2).